a-stickan/CryptoBot/README.md

 2. More user control over the specific buy/sell points and the actual buy/sell amount that occurs would greatly improve the code.
 Expanding the .txt file system would be the easiest way to solve this issue, but a fairly sophisticated embedded Python application would work even better in exchange for being far harder and more time consuming to implement.

 3. Login issues with "PythonEndLogin.py".
-We could not determine why it worked sometimes on some machines with little effort but introduced massive issues on others.
+I could not determine why it worked sometimes on some machines with little effort but introduced massive issues on others.
 Documentation at https://robin-stocks.readthedocs.io/en/latest/index.html.

 4. Try catch error handling.
 This could probably be expanded on and improved on the C++ end.